harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

   + NFT contract address
   + NFT contract manifest JSON file

-+ Metamask browser extension installed and filled your wallet with some ONE token.
++ Metamask browser extension installed and filled your wallet with some TestNet token - ONE.

-In this step, we will write code to mint a NFT on Harmony blockchain and also upload your NFT asset and metadata to IPFS & Filecoin so that your NFT is actually truly decentralized other than storing on centralized cloud.
+In this step, we will write code to mint a NFT on Harmony blockchain and also upload your NFT asset and metadata to IPFS & Filecoin so that your NFT is truly decentralized other than storing on centralized cloud.
 Here, we will use a tool called [NFT.Storage](https://nft.storage/) which offers free and long-term storage on **IPFS** and **Filecoin**.

 1. **Create a NFT.Storage account.**